yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will create a storage account which will be used to store the database backups.
 You will also generate a T-SQL script containing the storage account parameters including a Shared Access Signature (SAS) access token.

 1. From **LABVM**, open PowerShell ISE.
-Log in to your Azure account using
+Log in to your Azure account using the following command.

     ```PowerShell
     Login-AzAccount